Physical Activity and Cancer

 A person can be physically active and yet spend a substantial amount of time being sedentary.

 What is known about the relationship between physical activity and cancer risk?

-- Breast cancer: Many studies show that physically active women have a lower risk of breast cancer than inactive women; in a 2013 meta-analysis of 31 prospective studies, the average breast cancer risk reduction associated with physical activity was 12% (12).
-Physical activity has been associated with a reduced risk of breast cancer in both premenopausal and postmenopausal women; however, the evidence for an association is stronger for postmenopausal breast cancer (12-15).
-Women who increase their physical activity after menopause may also have a lower risk of breast cancer than women who do not (13, 15).
+- Breast cancer: Many studies have shown that physically active women have a lower risk of breast cancer than inactive women.
+In a 2016 meta-analysis that included 38 cohort studies, the most physically active women had a 12–21% lower risk of breast cancer than those who were least physically active (7).
+Physical activity has been associated with similar reductions in risk of breast cancer among both premenopausal and postmenopausal women (7, 8).
+Women who increase their physical activity after menopause may also have a lower risk of breast cancer than women who do not (9, 10).

 How might physical activity be linked to reduced risks of cancer?

 Exercise has many biological effects on the body, some of which have been proposed to explain associations with specific cancers.
 These include:

 - Lowering the levels of sex hormones, such as estrogen, and growth factors that have been associated with cancer development and progression (20) [breast, colon]

 - Preventing high blood levels of insulin, which has been linked to cancer development and progression (20) [breast, colon]